c0ndu17/brandid_backup/README.md

 # README #

-Requires MeteorJs, aswell as access to the npm package manager for meteorite.
+Requires MeteorJs, as well as access to the npm package manager for meteorite.

 ### What is this repository for? ###